 All exams will be cumulative.

-There will be no extra credit assignments.
-All submissions need to be turned in on prescribed time.
-No late submissions will be accepted.
-All assignments will count in the calculation of your final grade.
-Working assignment submissions are the primary way to learn the material of the course.
+There will be NO extra credit assignments.
+ALL submissions need to be turned in on prescribed time.
+NO late submissions will be accepted.
+ALL assignments will count in the calculation of your final grade.

-All assignments must be submitted through the online system.
-Program submissions will be assessed on whether they achieve the set task and the quality of the code.
+ALL assignments must be submitted through the online system.
+Program submissions will be assessed both on whether they achieve the set task AND the quality of the code.

 This syllabus is subject to change as necessary during the quarter.
 If a change occurs, it will be thoroughly addressed during class, posted under Announcements in D2L and sent via email.